-More recently, there has also been a review from Giacomella Orofino, who also makes positive remarks about our work: she says, for example, that we ‘have undertaken a very complex and important work that has the great merit of being a pioneering study’, and she describes the monograph as, ‘a dense, important work that offers valuable sources of information on the development of the Rnying ma pa tradition’.
+There has also been a review from Giacomella Orofino, in what might well prove to have been the final issue of the financially beleagured JIATS, who also makes positive remarks about our work: she says, for example, that we ‘have undertaken a very complex and important work that has the great merit of being a pioneering study’, and she describes the monograph as, ‘a dense, important work that offers valuable sources of information on the development of the Rnying ma pa tradition’.
 But Orofino’s review is at the same time vitiated by a great deal of confusion, including at several key and even elementary points, and especially when attempting the more technical aspects of our dense and lengthy monograph.
-Even in seeking to praise us, she makes highly inaccurate statements of both fact and interpretation, and her two or three points of criticism are no less muddle-headed.
+Even in seeking to praise us, she makes surprisingly inaccurate statements of both fact and interpretation, and her two or three points of criticism are no less muddle-headed.
 Regarding the latter, we fully hope and expect that in due course, some truly learned scholar might propose real improvements to our undoubtedly imperfect work, and although this might prove a somewhat chastening experience, it should also be enlightening.
 However, Orofino’s present criticisms are as difficult to take seriously as her praises, because she is so manifestly confused in both instances.

 The book in question is: Cathy Cantwell and Robert Mayer, 2012: A Noble Noose of Methods, The Lotus Garland Synopsis: A Mahāyoga Tantra and its Commentary, Österreichische Akademie der Wissenschaften, Vienna.
 The review of it in question is by Giacomella Orofino, in JIATS Issue 7, August 2013.

-pages 454-455: Complimenting our courage in attempting such an arduous and complex task, Orofino portrays us at the outset of her review with an opening quote about the great difficulties of “reconstructing…..the original text of a literary work”, which seems to imply that we actually attempted to reconstruct the original Thabs zhags root tantra text.
+pages 454-455: Complimenting our courage in attempting such an arduous and complex task, Orofino portrays us at the outset of her review with an opening quote about the great difficulties of “reconstructing…..the original text of a literary work”, which implies that we actually attempted to reconstruct the original Thabs zhags Root Tantra text.
 Alas, not so!
 We pursue, of course, only the very much more modest task of reconstructing its archetype, that is, the closest ancestor of all extant versions, not the original Tibetan version.
-And we do not even attempt a critical edition of the Commentary.
+And we do not even attempt a critical edition of the Commentary, although, for some unknown reason, Orofino clearly seems to think that we do (page 460).

 A major part of the introduction to our book concerns Padmasambhava, and Orofino likewise seems pleased with this work.
 Yet, unfortunately, she somehow manages to misunderstand, almost to the point of reversing, the main thrust of our argumentation.
 On page 456, she writes: